slint-ui/slint/docs/tutorial/rust/src/memory_tile.md

 ```

 Inside the <span class="hljs-built_in">Rectangle</span> we place an <span class="hljs-built_in">Image</span> element that
 loads an icon with the <span class="hljs-built_in">@image-url()</span> macro.
-The path is relative to the folder in which
-the .60 file is located.
+When using the `sixtyfps!` macro, the path is relative to the folder in which the Cargo.toml is located.
+When using .60 files, it is relative to the folder of the .60 file containing it.
 This icon and others we're going to use later need to be installed first.
 You can download a
 [Zip archive](https://sixtyfps.io/blog/memory-game-tutorial/icons.zip) that we have prepared and extract it with the
 following two commands: